ylacaute/Spring-Thymeleaf-Demo/README.md

 ## TODO
 * Change input validation message on hover (currently, defined by the broswer)
-* Option to submit any form in ajax, use a status message, must be as generic as possible
 * Put all text in i18n messages
 * Add a service which define all available langages
 * Add a combo in the top menu to choose the langage